 instantOS has an “it just works” philosophy so it shouldn’t be necessary to change large parts of it.
 It is recommended to learn the default keybindings and how to use the OS with the default setup before changing it.

-The control panel can be opened by super + left clicking on the status text, from the start menu or by typing instantsettings in the terminal.
+The control panel can be opened by Super + left clicking on the status text, with Super + Ctrl + C, from the start menu or by typing instantsettings in the terminal.

 You might prefer not using the included settings manager and would rather hack together your own setup.
 The dotfiles setting opens up a config file in vim.
 Here you can manage which dotfiles are managed and updated by instantOS and which can be manually edited.
 The instantOS section also allows disabling the management for all dotfiles and disabling the built in theming.